For help in understanding what to expect from your metabolic recovery and how to recover the fastest, please schedule a consultation.

 - Barissimo Maple Bacon

 Make sure the one you buy has no vegetable oil.
-One six inch corn tortilla shell has around 15 gram of carb.
+One six-inch corn tortilla shell has around 15 grams of carbs.

 Most grocery stores have Mission or another brand.
 Publix does carry Mission and some Publix also carry an organic version.
 You can also order ahead from Target and other large retailers.
 Before ordering online as always make sure to find the ingredients and make sure there are no vegetable oils.

 - La Banderita